 5. Moisture intrusion

 And though condensation may sound harmless, it can actually put your home at an even higher risk for mold growth.
-Often seen on windows when the outdoor air is cooler and drier than the indoor air, condensation can eventually drip down into the inside of walls, causing black, toxic mold.
+Often seen on windows when the outdoor air is cooler and drier than the indoor air, condensation can eventually drip down into the inside of walls, causing mold to form.